trevorki/ultimate-rules-rag/texts/Ultiworld-Ultimate-Glossary.md

 ## Cross step
 A footwork approach typically used for pulling or disc golf driving where the trailing foot (left foot for a right-handed thrower) crosses behind the lead/plant foot on the approach to the pull, allowing the thrower a larger rotational range of motion and improving power generation.
-Synonymous terms: "X step"
+Synonymous terms: 'X step'

 ## Crosswind
 Wind blowing from sideline to sideline horizontally across the field.
-Compare "downwind"/"upwind"
+Compare 'downwind'/'upwind'

 ## Cup
 A multi-person marking scheme that typically tries to prevent yardage-gaining throws as a part of a zone defense.